-The anonymous Kerberos realm name is a reserved realm name based on [KRBNAM].
-The value is the literal "RESERVED: ANONYMOUS".
+The anonymous Kerberos realm name is defined as a well-known realm name based on [KRBNAM].
+The value is the literal "WELLKNOWN: ANONYMOUS".
+An anonymous Kerberos realm name MUST NOT be present in the transited field of a ticket.

-The anonymous Kerberos principal name is a reserved Kerberos principal name based on [KRBNAM].
-The value of the name-type field is KRB\NT\RESRVED [KRBNAM], and the value of the name-string field is a sequence of two KerberosString components: "RESERVED", "ANONYMOUS".
+The anonymous Kerberos principal name is defined as a well-known Kerberos principal name based on [KRBNAM].
+The value of the nametype field is KRB\NT\WELLKNOWN [KRBNAM], and the value of the namestring field is a sequence of two KerberosString components: "WELLKNOWN", "ANONYMOUS".